Frequently Asked Questions

 Many people suffering from addiction go through treatment several times before successfully engaging in recovery.
 A personal motivation to change can strengthen over the course of numerous treatment attempts.
 Insights gained in treatment can be cumulative and may assist in eventually realizing the full benefits of treatment.

-Should family be involved in the treatment process?
+Should the family be involved in the treatment process?

 Family support plays a large role in a successful treatment process.
 Many emotions experienced by the addict are rooted in the family system and need to be expressed as part of treating the disease.
 Family involvement can extend the benefits of treatment; however, it is important that family members also seek support for themselves.